-Fake bomb, Muslim attire used in September 11-timed robbery plot: U.S.
+Fake bomb, Muslim attire used in Sept.
+11-timed robbery plot: U.S.

-NEW YORK A man has been arrested in New York for plotting to rob a store around the anniversary of the Sept.
+NEW YORK (Reuters) - A New York man has been arrested for plotting to rob a store around the anniversary of the Sept.
 11 attacks in which he planned to wear traditional Muslim attire and display a fake bomb, federal officials said.

-Juneal Ali, 29, was arrested by police on Tuesday and charged in a complaint filed in Manhattan federal court with attempted robbery and conspiracy.
+Juneal Ali, 29, was arrested by police on Tuesday and charged with attempted robbery and conspiracy, a complaint in Manhattan federal court said.
+At a court hearing later on Tuesday, a judge ordered Ali to be detained.

-Ali is being held without bail, court records show.
-His lawyer could not immediately be reached on Wednesday for comment.

 Prosecutors said Ali plotted to rob a store in the Bronx borough that offers money order and check-cashing services on the 15th anniversary of the attacks on New York and Washington.